-Time Limits on Road Traffic Accident & Injury Compensation Claims
+Time Limits on Road Traffic Accident & RTA Compensation Claims

-The law requires an injured person to commence Court proceedings within the three year period and not just to consult a Solicitor with a view to proceeding with a claim.
+The law requires a claimant to submit their claim to the Court within three years.
+It is not sufficient to consult a Solicitor with the aim of proceeding with a claim within that period.

 Accidents that occur whilst on board an aeroplane or ship will usually be subject to a shorter time limitation period of 2 years although this can depend on the circumstances.